Books to introduce, entertain, educate, and enlighten the new and experienced opera-goer.

 The collection by famed Bay Area graphic artist, Michael Schwab, is still available in limited quantities.
-Summer 2016 saw the debut of Schwab's dramatic rendition of Giuseppe Verdi's DON CARLO, a gloriously rich rendering of the opera's byzantine plot.
+The most recent commission resulted in Schwab's dramatic rendition of Giuseppe Verdi's DON CARLO, a gloriously rich rendering of the opera's byzantine plot.
 The museum quality prints are gorgeously printed on heavy archival stock.
 Posters in 24" x 36" size are signed by the artist.
 Framed posters are available in very limited editions.

 Schwab has created award-winning logos and posters for a remarkable list of prestigious clients, including The John F. Kennedy Center, Pebble Beach, Robert Mondavi, Major League Baseball, Peet’s Coffee, TCM and the Golden Gate National Parks.
 His work is striking in its simplicity.

 LOOK FOR ARCHIVAL POSTERS FROM SFO'S STORIED PAST IN THE FUTURE.